Ferrichrome

 Ferrichrome is a cyclic hexa-peptide that forms a complex with iron atoms.
 It is a siderophore composed of three glycine and three modified ornithine residues with hydroxamate groups [-N(OH)C(=O)C-].
 The 6 oxygen atoms from the three hydroxamate groups bind Fe(III) in near perfect octahedral coordination.

 Ferrichrome was first isolated in 1952, and has been found to be produced by fungi of the genera Aspergillus, Ustilago, and Penicillium.
 However, at the time there was no understanding regarding its involvement and contribution to iron transport.
-It was not until 1957 because of Joe Neilands work, where he first noted that Ferrichrome was able to act as an iron transport agent.
+It was not until 1957 because of Joe Neilands' work, where he first noted that Ferrichrome was able to act as an iron transport agent.

 Biological function

 Ferrichrome is a siderophore, which are metal chelating agents that have a low molecular mass and are produced by microorganisms and plants growing under low iron conditions.
 The main function of siderophores is to chelate ferric iron (Fe3+) from insoluble minerals from the environment and make it available for microbial and plant cells.
 Iron is important in biological functions as it acts as a catalyst in enzymatic processes, as well as for electron transfer, DNA and RNA synthesis, and oxygen metabolism.
-Although iron is the fourth most abundant element in the earth’s crust, bioavailability of iron in aerobic environments is low due to formation of insoluble ferric hydroxides.
+Although iron is the fourth most abundant element in the Earth's crust, bioavailability of iron in aerobic environments is low due to formation of insoluble ferric hydroxides.
 Under iron limitation, bacteria scavenge for ferric iron (Fe3+) by up-regulating the secretion of siderophores in order to meet their nutritional requirements.
-Recent studies have shown that ferrichrome has been used as a tumor- suppressive molecule produced by L. casei.
+Recent studies have shown that ferrichrome has been used as a tumor- suppressive molecule produced by the bacterium Lacticaseibacillus casei.
 The study from the Department of Medicine and Asahikawa Medical University, suggests that ferrichrome has a greater tumor-suppressive effect than other drugs currently used to fight colon cancer, including cisplatin and 5-fluoro-uracil.
 Ferrichrome also had less of an effect on non-cancerous intestinal cells than the two previously mentioned cancer fighting drugs.
 It was determined that ferrichrome activated the C-Jun N-terminal kinases, which induced apoptosis.
 The induction of apoptosis by ferrichrome is reduced by the inhibition of the c-jun N-terminal kinase signaling pathway.